grafana/grafana/docs/sources/features/datasources/graphite.md

 ## Templating

-Instead of hard-coding things like server, application and sensor name in your metric queries you can use variables in their place.
+Instead of hard-coding things like server, application, and sensor name in your metric queries, you can use variables in their place.
-Variables are shown as dropdown select boxes at the top of the dashboard.
+Variables are shown as drop-down select boxes at the top of the dashboard.
 These dropdowns make it easy to change the data being displayed in your dashboard.

-Check out the [Templating]({{< relref "../../variables/templates-and-variables.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.
+For more information, refer to [Variables and templates]({{< relref "../../variables/templates-and-variables.md" >}}).

 Graphite 1.1 introduced tags and Grafana added support for Graphite queries with tags in version 5.0.
-To create a variable using tag values, then you need to use the Grafana functions `tags` and `tag_values`.
+To create a variable using tag values, use the Grafana functions `tags` and `tag_values`.

 Query | Description
 ------------ | -------------